awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-ubuntu.md

 ------

 **Note**
-If you are unable to download the agent from the Region you specify, use one of the global URLs below\.
+If you are unable to download the agent from the AWS Region you specify, use one of the global URLs below\.
 Even though the following URLs show 'ec2\-downloads\-windows', these are the correct URLs for Linux operating systems\.
 Intel 64\-bit \(x86\_64\)

   ```